PRE-CAMP Health Protocols

 If you would prefer to stay overnight on Thursday and plan your own adventure on Friday, use the link in your Rockmont Lottery email to register for the Thursday Overnight add on (no rafting).

 What will my sleeping arrangements look like?

-Camp Rockmont's housekeeping staff is following strict cleaning protocols to prepare for your arrival, but we also encourage you to bring any cleaning supplies that you would like to use to help keep your space clean during your stay.
+You will be sleeping in a cabin or in a tent, based on your Crew's Rockmont Lottery results.
+Cleaning will take place in the cabins and bathrooms between sessions.
+You are welcome to bring any cleaning supplies that you would like to use to help keep your space clean during your stay.
 This may include sanitizing wipes and paper towels.

 What will mealtimes look like while at Camp?